When older adults are diagnosed with Alzheimer’s disease, it is hard for both the patient and family members to accept.

-One of the worse things family members can hear about a parent or loved one is that the person has been diagnosed with Alzheimer’s.
 If you have had any friends or acquaintances who cared for someone with Alzheimer’s disease in the past, it can be helpful to reach out to them now.
-Keeping in touch as you move through the phases of the disease will also be invaluable for both advice and support.
+Keeping in touch with them as you move through the phases of the disease will also be invaluable for both advice and support.

-In addition, there are several steps you can take to help your loved one with Alzheimer’s, which we will be sharing with you in this article.
+In addition, there are several steps you can take to provide a safe home for your loved one with Alzheimer’s, which we will be sharing with you in this article.

 Alzheimer’s Home Safety Checklist

 The first thing dementia caregivers should prepare is a checklist for the patient’s personal care and safety.

 This should not be done on your own.
 Instead, get a professional, such as the patient’s doctor, an occupational therapist, or a social worker, to help you create the list.

 There may be things you are not aware of that should be added to it.

 You will also want to do some research online to gather the information that will help with putting the home safety checklist together.